Potassium is one of the most abundant minerals in the human body. It is a naturally occurring mineral that our bodies require to function properly.

 If you are cooking, and you need to steer clear of high potassium foods, you can lower the amount by a process called leaching.

 Leaching is the process of soaking a food in water in order for the potassium to be “pulled” out of the food and transferred into the water.
-Please note that leaching will not remove all the potassium so if you need low to no potassium foods you still may risk ingesting more potassium than desired.
+Please note that leaching will not remove all of the potassium present, so if you need low to no potassium foods you still may risk ingesting more potassium than desired.